 Art Sevada is a bona fide Renaissance man, recognized for his many talents and pioneering endeavors.
-Today, as the CEO of GRIGOCORP and President of Sevada Productions, both based in Los Angeles, he continues to build on a diverse body of work, as an award-winning artist and entrepreneur.
+Today, as the CEO of KONSTRUCT and President of Sevada Conglomerate, both based in Los Angeles, he continues to build on a diverse body of work, as an award-winning artist and entrepreneur.

 Art Sevada was born in 1972 into a family of renowned artists, in the city of Abovyan, Kotayk Region, Armenia.
 Inspiration was all around him as he grew up in a household steeped in creativity.
 By the time he graduated from high school, Art had already mastered several musical instruments, and cultivated a profound appreciation for visual esthetics.